Data-Mining Your Privacy

-May 2016 update | TheDogPress.com
+June 12, 2020 update | TheDogPress.com

 Barbara J. Andrews, Editor-In-Chief

-Data mining began here in America when we were induced to give up private information in exchange for the grocery store “discount” received by presenting a keycard or member number at checkout.
-You might be outraged to discover you sold your personal worth for less than a penny on the dollar but it’s too late now.
-What you buy, where you buy it, and your preference in wine, restaurants, shoes, edibles and entertainment is a valuable commodity.
-If it seems like a good tradeoff consider this…
+Data mining began when we were induced to give up private information in exchange for the grocery store “discount” received by presenting a keycard or member number at checkout.
+You unknowingly you sold your personal worth to save a few pennies.

-If APHIS decides to inspect breeders in your area, they will have a list showing where you live and how many “dogs, cats and/or other small (mammals)” you own.
+If Animal Control, APHIS, or HSUS decides to inspect breeders in your area, they will have a list showing where you live and how many “dogs, cats and/or other small (mammals)” you own.
 Fines and/or fees can run in the thousands of dollars.
 Your animals can be confiscated and sold!

-If you advertise a rabbit, hamster, etc., even in the local newspaper, in 2016 you are even more likely to become part of a “universal” database.
+If you advertise a rabbit, hamster, etc., even in the local newspaper, you are even more likely to become part of a “universal” database.
 If you ship a puppy, kitten, ferret, etc. your information is automatically entered into the USDA database.
 APHIS can then access the database to compile an area-generated list of breeder-households to be inspected.